rstcheck/rstcheck/docs/source/usage/config.rst

 ~~~~~~~~~~~~~~~~~~

 A configuration file can only be set via the ``--config`` CLI option.
 After the option you must specify a path.
-The path may be relativ or absolute.
+The path may be relative or absolute.

 When the path points to a file, this concrete file is read and searched for a configuration
 section for ``rstcheck``.
 If no section is found a warning is printed and no file configuration